PhilClarkPhD/sleep/README.md

 Future additions will include options to train a new model, evaluate model performance, and run batch analyses to make things even faster.

 ##*In this repo...*
-* **GUI** Download this folder onto your computer and see the walkthrough video above if you want to play with some data yourself!
+* **GUI:** Download this folder and see the walkthrough video above if you want to open the app and play with some example data!
+* **pilot.ipynb:** A jupyter notebook in which I first played with loading the sleep data and generating power spectrum plots (critical for analysis!)
-* **sleep_functions.py**: This file contains the functions required for generating the power spectrum as well as the metrics that feed into the ML model.
+* **sleep_functions.py:** This file contains the functions required for generating the power spectrum as well as the metrics that feed into the ML model.
-* **sleep_app.py**:
+* **sleep_app.py:** This file contains the PyQT code for running the application, including all plots, buttons, and threading to increase plotting speed